-21. If I think I qualify for an exemption, how do I obtain it?
+21. If I think I qualify for a coverage exemption, how do I obtain it?

-It depends upon the exemption for which you qualify.
+It depends on the coverage exemption for which you may qualify.

-- The exemptions for members of federally recognized Indian tribes, members of health care sharing ministries and individuals who are incarcerated are available either by going to a Marketplace or Exchange and applying for an exemption certificate or by claiming the exemption as part of filing a federal income tax return.
+- The exemptions for members of Federally-recognized Indian tribes, other individuals eligible for services from an Indian health care facility, members of health care sharing ministries and individuals who are incarcerated are available either by going to the Marketplace and applying for an exemption certificate or by claiming the exemption as part of filing a federal income tax return.

-- The exemptions for lack of affordable coverage, a short coverage gap, certain hardships, household income below the filing threshold and individuals who are not lawfully present in the United States may be claimed only as part of filing a federal income tax return.
+- The exemptions for individuals who lacked access to affordable coverage, had a short coverage gap, experienced certain hardships, had income below their filing threshold, or who were not lawfully present in the United States may be claimed only as part of filing a federal income tax return.